-- Who is a part of this goal?
+- Who: Who is a part of this goal?

-- Where is this goal to be achieved?
+- Where: Where is this goal to be achieved?

-- Why do I want to achieve this goal?
+- Why: Why do I want to accomplish this goal?

-Attainable: Don’t set goals that you know might be impossible to reach.
+Attainable: This is simple.
+Don’t set goals that you know might be impossible to reach.
 Attainable goals should make you feel challenged but clearly defined to avoid setting yourself up for failure.